andrerolfs/andrerolfs.github.io/20190404_Classes_Constructors_Named_Parameters.md

 ## Groovy

 * If the first parameter is a map, then named parameters are supported as elements of this map
+* This only works for the first parameter, it does not work for any other position, even if it is a map
 * If you omit these named parameters, the map will be null
 * If there are other parameters after the map, you have to pass at least one named parameter or it will not compile